machinat/sociably/website/blog/sociable-app-next-gen-app-on-social-media.md

 Its future seemed to be bright since the chat platforms is so popular.
 Unfortunately, it finally failed because of:

-- **Lacking of programmatic features**.
+- **Lack of programmatic features**.
 Most bots only provide little static content.
 - **Poor user experiences**.
-It's really hard to optimize chatting UI/UX.
+It's hard to optimize chatting UI/UX.
 - **Messaging UI is limited**.
-They can't provide complicated features as in GUI.
+So they can't provide complicated features as in GUI.
 - **No social media support**.
 Chatbots only work on chat platforms.
+- **No standard UI**.
+So the development ecosystem failed to grow.

 The problem is how do we made these bots: